Texas Department of Criminal Justice: Requesting Care

-Even though there is a defined process for requesting medical care in prison systems, the prisoner is still trying to fill out theses forms while considered ‘sick.’
+Even though there is a defined process for requesting medical care in prison systems, the prisoner is still trying to fill out theses forms while considered "sick."
 Along with this, the prisoners are expected to cover the costs associated with filing out these expensive papers.
-For the first healthcare visit in a year, an inmate will be charged one-hundred dollars to their trust fund.
-However, there are still instances where the inmate would not have to attend to cost of care such as chronic illnesses, follow-up visits, emergency treatments, etc.
+For the first healthcare visit in a year, an inmate will be charged $100 to their trust fund.
+However, there are instances where the inmate would not have to cover the cost of care such as chronic illnesses, follow-up visits, emergency treatments, etc.

-Most visits to a medical professional costs inmates $2–8, in which they use they copay to relief these costs.
-At first, this rate sounds not too harsh but an important factor to put in is how much inmates earn.
-For most inmates, a wage is consistent of maybe a few cents per hour.
-This small set could mean that it would take an inmate a very long time before a "checkup" can be "bought".
+The $100 medical co-pay has since been abolished and now offenders are charged $7.50 per visit until they reach the annual cap of $100.
+Once the annual cap has been reached, the offender will not be charged for further visits.
 Fortunately though, care is not restricted if one does not have the necessary funds.

 Additionally, University of Texas Medical Branch (UTMB) decided that the easiest and most cost-effective way to dole out prescription medications to inmates was to distribute it from their own pharmacy.
-This pharmacy is based in an unmarked building in Huntsville, TX and serves 130 facilities throughout the state, including juvenile facilities, by filling over 20,000 prescriptions per day.
-Orders are sent out through an electronic medical record system and are processed with custom made conveyor belts and automated machines.
+This pharmacy is based in an unmarked building in Huntsville and serves 130 facilities throughout the state, including juvenile facilities, by filling over 20,000 prescriptions per day.
+Orders are sent out through an electronic medical record system and are processed with custom-made conveyor belts and automated machines.
 The pharmacy has a 24-hour next-business-day turnaround ensuring medications can get to inmates as soon as possible.

 History of Healthcare

-Healthcare in Texas was mostly straight forward.
-Not much of it was changed over time due to its simplicity.
+Healthcare in Texas remained unchanged over time due to its simplicity.
 One aspect that did change was how the cost of healthcare for incarcerated persons fluctuated.

-An issue that was prominent in prison systems was the associated costs with treatment.
+An issue that was prominent in prison systems was the costs associated with treatment.
 For this reason, the Correctional Managed Health Care Committee (CMHCC) was established in 1993.
-This committee focused their attention to the rising costs of healthcare today and how that effects inmates inside custody.
+This committee focuses on the rising costs of healthcare and how that effects inmates.
 The CMHCC hopes to open a statewide managed health care plan giving offenders the ability to afford care with timely access.